shaahcooper3/dig245-a4/README.md

 - Create one or more wireframes created using [Balsamiq](https://balsamiq.com/) (or similar wireframing tool).
 Produce at least 3 iterations (versions) of a small project design.
 Research similar designs and try new things out.
 Make sure to use real content in the design.
 - You can also use a piece of paper and pen/pencil.
 Take a picture of the wireframe and put it in your copy of the repository.
 - Save these designs to the `wireframes` folder
 - Evaluate and choose a CSS framework from an [awesome list](https://project-awesome.org/troxler/awesome-css-frameworks) or [a naive search](https://www.google.com/search?q=css+framework).
-If you prefer a recommendation, consider [Semantic UI](http://semantic-ui.com).
+If you prefer a recommendation, consider [Twitter Bootstrap](https://getbootstrap.com/).
+Twitter Bootstrap has its own aesthetic, so if you want something less opinionated look at [Bulma](https://bulma.io/) or [Pure.css](https://purecss.io/).
 - Code up the design using HTML and the CSS framework you chose.
 - Confirm your page uses valid [HTML](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/)
 - Save HTML files to `public`, CSS to `public/css` and images to `public/img`